washingtonpost/storybook-addon-web-vitals/README.md

 ## Getting Started

-Requires Storybook 6.1 or later.
-Install the latest with `npx sb upgrade --prerelease`
+Requires Storybook 6.1 or later

 First, install the addon